-- In all sports, postgame interaction between the competing Team Members shall be limited to a brief greeting at midfield, following which Team Members should clear the field. - O In football, game officials on the field enclosure shall be subject to the Minimum Testing Standards but may be tested on a different day than the teams.
-The protocols for testing football game officials will be the responsibility of the Conference Office.
-Further, game officials will undergo symptom and temperature checks upon arrival at the venue. - o [NOTE: game officials in sports other than football TBD] - Other than the game officials, any individuals that will or may touch the game balls (e.g., footballs, soccer balls, field balls, volleyballs) shall wear protective gloves and mask.
+- Other than the game officials, any individuals that will or may touch the game balls (e.g., footballs, soccer balls, field balls, volleyballs) shall wear protective gloves and mask.
 These individuals shall be symptom and temperature screened but do not require testing. - ACC institutions shall review and consider amending the daily interactions by and between student-athletes and other Team Members to mitigate the risk of spread.
-Institutions must identify any other individuals who are in close contact with Team Members on a regular basis and are therefore subject to the Minimum Testing Standards.

-• Game Discontinuation Considerations

-- o Inability to isolate new positive cases, or to quarantine high contact risk cases of the traveling and home team University students. - Unavailability or inability to perform symptomatic, surveillance or precompetition testing as required. - o Campus-wide or local community transmission rates that are considered unsafe by local public health officials. - o Inability to perform adequate contact tracing consistent with governmental requirements or recommendations. - Local public health officials of the home team state that there is an inability for the hospital infrastructure to accommodate a surge in COVID-related hospitalizations.
+Institutions must identify any other individuals who are in close contact with Team Members on a regular basis and are therefore subject to the Minimum Testing Standards. - Game Discontinuation Considerations - Inability to isolate new positive cases, or to quarantine high contact risk cases of the traveling and home team University students. - Unavailability or inability to perform symptomatic, surveillance or precompetition testing as required. - Campus-wide or local community transmission rates that are considered unsafe by local public health officials. - Inability to perform adequate contact tracing consistent with governmental requirements or recommendations. - Local public health officials of the home team state that there is an inability for the hospital infrastructure to accommodate a surge in COVID-related hospitalizations.